TamimiGitHub/faa-sam-demo/010-Env-Setup.md

       temperature: 0.1  # Lower temperature for more focused responses
       # max_tokens: 1536  # Limit response length for general queries
    ```
-Make sure the yaml indentation is proper.
 Your shared_config.yaml file should look like this
    ```
    shared_config:
   - broker_connection: &broker_connection